Judgment of Paris: The tasting that changed wine forever

 Harold Dorwin/National Museum of American History/Smithsonian Institution Archives

-DePuy played a crucial role in setting up the tasting, because Spurrier realized that carrying two dozen bottles of wine with him on a plane would be difficult, and there was a a risk of having them held at customs.
+DePuy played a crucial role in setting up the tasting, because Spurrier realized that carrying two dozen bottles of wine with him on a plane would be difficult, and there was a risk of having them held at customs.
 Instead, he asked DePuy to take the wine to Paris, since she had a tour of French vineyards lined up for mid-May, with 30 Californian winemakers traveling with her.
 The bottles could be transported as personal allowance.

 "One bottle broke," she remembers.
 "Steven arrived to meet me in his customary white suit.
 We were there waiting for my luggage, and for the cases of wine.
 I smelled it before I saw it -- one of the cases had red on the outside and I said, 'Oh, my.'
 But Steven was very kind.
 He said, 'That's all right, not a problem.'
 He had at least two bottles of each wine."